prasanna2705/Java75/README.md

-# 🧠 DSA Progress Journal

-Welcome to my journey of exploring **Data Structures and Algorithms (DSA)** using **Java**.
-This repository documents are my efforts to strengthen core concepts, improve logical thinking, and build consistency — all essential for mastering problem-solving and preparing for technical interviews.
+# 🚀 Welcome to My Java DSA Learning Journey 👩‍💻

+This repository is a collection of problems and solutions that I'm solving while learning **Data Structures and Algorithms (DSA)** using Java.

+I'm using this space to:

+- ✅ Strengthen my understanding of core concepts
+- 🧠 Improve logic and problem-solving skills
+- 📅 Build consistency through regular practice

+🎯 **Goal:**
+Become confident in solving coding challenges and prepare effectively for technical interviews and real-world development.

 ---

-## 📌 Goals
+## 📌 Personal Milestones

 - ✅ Strengthen core DSA concepts using Java
-- ✅ Practice daily for consistency
+- ⏳ Practice daily to stay consistent
-- ✅ Track progress in one place
+- 📊 Track all problems, topics, and solutions in one place

 ---